nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    * Check room information by level
    * Check room information by category
 5. [Item Related Commands](#Item-Related-Commands)
+   * Add A New Item To The Item List
+   * Update The Pax Of An Item In The Item List
+   * Update The Name Of An Item In The Item List
+   * Delete An Item In The Item List
+   * View All Items
+   * View All Items Within The Item List With A Pax Of Zero
+   * Search For Items Within The Item List

 {Give detailed description of each feature}